EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Transferring EDHOC in CoAP {#coap}

 It is recommended is to transport EDHOC as an exchange of CoAP {{RFC7252}} messages.
 CoAP is a reliable transport that can preserve packet ordering.
 CoAP can also perform fragmentation and protect against denial of service attacks.
-It is recommended to send the EDHOC flights as Confirmable, especially if fragmentation is used.
+It is recommended to carry the EDHOC flights in Confirmable messages, especially if fragmentation is used.

 By default, the CoAP client is Party U and the CoAP server is Party V, but the roles SHOULD be chosen to protect the most sensitive identity, see {{security}}.
 By default, EDHOC is transferred in POST requests and 2.04 (Changed) responses to the Uri-Path: "/.well-known/edhoc", but an application may define its own path that can be discovered e.g. using resource directory {{I-D.ietf-core-resource-directory}}.